 Liz and her team worked tirelessly to win a great jury verdict for me! ...when the insurance company would not pay what they should have, she and her team fought hard at a jury trial and got me a verdict that exceeded the insurance company's policy limits.
 Thank you Liz for believing in my case!
 Rob

 Settlement against Dental Clinic for Extraction of Wrong Tooth

 Liz and Matt Quick obtained a settlement of $124,000 against an oral surgeon for inadvertently extracting the middle front permanent tooth of a four-year-old.

-Liz Quick and Matt Quick obtained a verdict of $212,998 against a driver for negligence, when his rental car company refused to pay for all the harm the client sustained in rear end collision when defendant driver was taking pictures of scenery while driving.
-Avis Budget Group, the rental car company who handled the claim and hired defense counsel offered a small amount in settlement.
+Liz Quick and Matt Quick obtained a verdict of $212,998 against a driver for negligence when his rental car company refused to pay for all the harm the client sustained in rear-end collision when the defendant driver was taking pictures of scenery while driving.
+Avis Budget Group, the rental car company who handled the claim and hired the defense counsel, offered a small amount in settlement.
 Avis took the position that because there was minimal damage to the vehicles involved, there must have been minimal damage to the occupants.